 V. The New World Religion.

-Some of these points I covered in an earlier article, entitled The New World Religion; in this article, I shall touch again upon the same points.
-But today the World War is over; the situation is changed; the immediate need of mankind is emerging with clarity, and the steps which [page 190] the churches propose taking to meet that need —organizing to influence the nations politically as is the case of a group in Geneva, the rebuilding of the churches, campaigns for membership and a re- statement of faith in the same old terms— are also becoming clear.
-It seems essential, therefore, that we face the situation exactly as it is and that we isolate those truths which are essential to man’s progress and enlightenment and eliminate those truths which are controversial and unimportant; it is necessary also that we define the way of salvation which the churches should follow; if the churches are working and the churchmen are thinking in a Christlike way, then the salvation of humanity is assured.
-It is above all else essential that a vision is presented which will be a vision for all men everywhere and not simply a beautiful hope of a sectarian group or a fanatical self-satisfied organization.
+Today the immediate need of mankind is emerging with clarity, and the steps which the churches propose taking to meet that need are also becoming clear.
+It seems essential, therefore, that we face the situation exactly as it is and that we isolate those truths which are essential to man's progress and enlightenment and eliminate factors which are controversial and unimportant; it is necessary also that we define the way of salvation which the churches should follow; if the churches are working and the churchmen are thinking in a Christlike way, then the salvation of humanity is assured.
+It is above all else essential that a vision is [Page 124] presented which will be a vision for all men everywhere and not simply a beautiful hope of a sectarian group or a fanatical self-satisfied organization.
 It is essential that we return to Christ and to His message and to the way of life exemplified by Him.

-Churchmen need to remember that the human spirit is greater than all the churches and greater than their teaching.
+Churchmen need to remember that the human spirit is greater than the churches and greater than their teaching.
 In the long run, that human spirit will defeat them and proceed triumphantly into the kingdom of God, leaving them far behind unless they enter as an humble part of the mass of men.
 Pompous prelates and executive ecclesiastics have no part in that kingdom.
 Christ does not need prelates and executives.
-He needs humble teachers of the truth and examples of the spiritual life.
+He needs humble teachers of the truth able to exemplify the spiritual life.
 Nothing under heaven can arrest the progress of the human soul on its long pilgrimage from darkness to light, from the unreal to the real, from death to immortality and from ignorance to wisdom.
-If the great organized religious groups of churches in every land and composing all faiths do not offer spiritual guidance and help, [page 191] humanity will find another way.
+If the great organized religious groups of churches in every land and composing all faiths do not offer spiritual guidance and help, humanity will find another way.
 Nothing can keep the spirit of man from God.

-I. The Failure of the Churches
+I. THE FAILURE OF THE CHURCHES

 Let us remember: Christ has not failed.
-It is the human element which has failed and which has defeated Him, thwarted His intentions, and prostituted the truth which He presented.
-Theology, dogma, doctrine, materialism, politics and money have created a vast dark cloud between the churches and God; they have shut out the true vision of God’s love, and it is to this vision of a loving reality and to a vital recognition of its implications that we must return.
+It is the human element which has failed and which has thwarted His intentions, and prostituted the truth which He presented.
+Theology, dogma, doctrine, materialism, politics and money have created a vast dark cloud between the churches and God; they have shut out the true vision of God's love, and it is to this vision of a loving reality and to a vital recognition of its implications that we must return.